wlg0005/Cyber-FastTrack-Spring-2021/Binary/BE02/README.md

 >
 ```

-So, the program just returns the ROT13 cipher for your input text.
+So the program just returns the ROT13 cipher for your input text.
 During the competition, I had a hunch that this would probably be a simple buffer overflow since it was an easy challenge.
 So I tried spamming my keyboard with `A` characters:

 ```bash
 ./rot13